 Timber sales on state forest lands are administered by the Montana Department of Natural Resources and Conservation (DNRC) and final approval is granted by the Board of Land Commissioners.
-Timber or forest products on state trust lands may be sold by a stumpage or lump-sum method or marketed through the state's contract harvesting program.
-See also TIMBER CONSERVATION LICENSE, p.
-61.
+Timber or forest products on state trust lands may be sold by a stumpage or lump-sum method or marketed through the state's contract harvesting program.1

-Permits may be issued by the DNRC for the removal of green or salvage timber from state forests, without advertising the sale, to Montana citizens for commercial cutting, at commercial rates, in quantities less than 100,000 board feet, and in cases of emergency because of fire, insect, fungus, parasite or blow-down, or to address forest health, in quantities less than 500,000 board feet.
+Permits may be issued by the DNRC for the removal of green or salvage timber from state forests, without advertising the sale, to Montana citizens for commercial cutting, at commercial rates, in quantities less than 500,000 board feet, and in cases of emergency because of fire, insect, fungus, parasite or blow-down, or to address forest health, in quantities less than 500,000 board feet.